Tom Horn: Murder of Willie Nickell

 While working again near Iron Mountain, Wyoming, on July 15, 1901, Horn visited the Jim and Dora Miller family, who were cattle ranchers.
 Jim Miller was no relation to Texas outlaw Jim Miller.
-Jim Miller and his neighbor Kels Nickell had already had several disputes following Nickell's introduction of sheep into the Iron Mountain area.
+Jim Miller and his neighbor, Kels Nickell, had already had several disputes following Nickell's introduction of sheep into the Iron Mountain area.
 Miller frequently accused Nickell of letting his sheep graze on Miller's land.
 At the Millers, Horn met Glendolene M. Kimmell, the young teacher at the Iron Mountain School.
 Ms. Kimmell was supported by both the large Miller and Kels Nickell families, and she boarded with the Millers.
 Horn entertained her with accounts of his adventures.
-That day some males of the Miller family and he went fishing; Victor Miller, a son about his age, and he also practiced shooting, both of them with .30-30s.
+That day, some men from the Miller family and he went fishing; Victor Miller, a son about his age, and he also practiced shooting, both of them with .30-30 rifles.

 The Miller and Nickell families were the only ones to have children at the school.
 Before she arrived, Kimmell had been advised of the families' ongoing feud and found that it was often played out by conflict among the children.
 A few days later, on July 18, Willie Nickell, the 14-year-old son of sheep ranchers Kels and Mary Nickell, was found murdered near their homestead gate.
 A coroner's inquest began to investigate the murder.
-More violent incidents occurred during the period of the coroner's inquest, which was expanded to investigate these incidents and lasted from July through September 1901.
+More violent incidents occurred during the coroner's inquest, which was expanded to investigate these incidents and lasted from July through September 1901.

 On August 4, Kels Nickell was shot and wounded.
 Some 60–80 of his sheep were found "shot or clubbed to death".
 Two of the younger Nickell children later reported seeing two men leaving on horses, one a bay and one gray, as were horses owned by Jim Miller.
 On August 6, Deputy Sheriff Peter Warlaumont and Deputy U.S. Marshal Joe LeFors came to Iron Mountain and arrested Jim Miller and his sons Victor and Gus on suspicion of shooting Kels Nickell.
 They were jailed on August 7 and released the following day on bond.
 The investigation of the shooting of Kels Nickell was added to the investigation of Willie Nickell's murder in the coroner's inquest.